 As a creative, scholar and organizer, Virginia Cumberbatch’s work sits at the intersection of community advocacy and storytelling.
-Virginia began serving as Director of the Community Engagement Center (CEC) in the fall of 2016.
-The CEC is the community engagement arm of the Division of Diversity and Community Engagement at The University of Texas at Austin.
-Virginia's portfolio includes incubating the Social Justice Institute, and connecting the resources of the university to the community to address concerns of equity and access in education, housing, health-care and social justice.
-Under her leadership, Virginia has cast new vision for the Center, positioning it as the "front porch" of the university, a space of trust, reciprocity, reconciliation, and mutually beneficial partnerships to serve historically underserved communities of color.
+She previously served as Director of the Community Engagement Center at the University of Texas at Austin from 2016 to 2020.
+Virginia's portfolio includes incubating the Social Justice Institute and connecting the resources of the university to the community to address concerns of equity and access in education, housing, health-care and social justice.
+Under her leadership, the Center was repositioned as the "front porch" of the university, a space of trust, reciprocity, reconciliation, and mutually beneficial partnerships to serve historically underserved communities of color.
 In 2015 she co-founded HUX STORYHOUSE, a creative strategies collective that uses culturally relevant storytelling to help organizations and institutions engage thoughtfully and authentically with markets across the Black Diaspora (she served as public engagement strategist from 2015 - 2017).